KaleyraVideo/VideoiOSSDK/README.md

 ## Latest version

-4.0.0-beta.1 version is the latest stable version.
+4.0.0 is the latest stable version.

 ## Installation